Android-for-Python/Android-for-Python-Users/README.md

 #### Find the Dependencies

-To recursively find an *installed* package dependencies, use pipdeptree. **Do not use `pip freeze`**, this will relpicate a feature of p4a and will case unexpected results.
+To recursively find an *installed* package dependencies, use pipdeptree. **Do not use `pip freeze`**, this will cause unexpected results.

 ```
 pip3 install pipdeptree